Munich Pass

 Questions & Answers

-- Recipients of current subsistence assistance or basic income support (SGB XII),
+- Recipients of ongoing income support or basic income support (SGB XII),

 - Recipients of benefits under the Asylum Seekers’ Benefits Act (AsylbLG),

-- people taking part in the Voluntary Social or Ecological Year, volunteers as part of the Federal Voluntary Service
+- Participants in the Voluntary Social or Ecological Year, volunteers within the framework of the Federal Voluntary Service,

-- People with a monthly net income below the Munich income threshold for voluntary benefits that applies to them.
-Since 1 January 2025, this also includes students and trainees.
+- People with a monthly net income below the Munich income threshold applicable to them for additional assistance.
+Since 1 January 2025, this has also included students and apprentices.

-The current Munich income limit is: - One-person household: 1,820 euros
+The current Munich income threshold is: - Single-person household: 1,900 euros

-- each additional person aged 14 and over: 910 euros
+- each additional person aged 14 or over: 950 euros

-This results in the following exemplary net household incomes:
+This results in the following examples of net household income:

-Monthly net income includes, for example: salaries/wages/remuneration, training allowances, wage replacement benefits, pensions, additional income (such as mini-jobs), income from self-employment, child benefit, maintenance payments, income from subletting/letting out and leasing and so on.
+Monthly net income includes, for example: salaries/wages/remuneration, training allowances, wage replacement benefits, pensions, additional income (such as from a ‘minijob’), income from self-employment, child benefit, maintenance payments, income from letting or leasing property, and so on.

-Unfortunately, au pairs cannot obtain a Munich Pass
+Unfortunately, au pairs are not eligible for a München Pass

-The current Munich Passes, which are issued without a photo, can only be used together with a valid photo ID.
+The current Munich Passes, which are issued without a photo, can only be used in conjunction with a valid photo ID.
 This also applies to children aged 16 and over.

-No, except for participants in the Federal Voluntary Service, the Voluntary Social or Ecological Year.
-Here it is sufficient that you do your service in Munich and stay overnight in Munich.
+No, except for participants in the Federal Voluntary Service, the Voluntary Social Year or the Voluntary Ecological Year.
+In these cases, it is sufficient that you carry out your service in Munich and stay overnight in Munich whilst doing so.

-The monthly ticket S is available at every MVV point of sale (including vending machines).
-Daily tickets can be purchased at any of the twelve social centres and at the Office for Housing and Migration.
+The S monthly pass is available at any MVV sales point (including ticket machines).
+Day tickets can be purchased at any of the twelve social services centres and at the Office for Housing and Migration.

 There are various concessions or discounts of varying amounts when visiting